 The math@mansfield Tutoring Center is located on the third (main) level of the Mansfield Library.

 Study Jam focuses on providing group study opportunities and tutoring for students in high enrollment courses, many of which require quantitative skills.
-The study tables operate two nights a week, Mondays and Wednesdays from 6:30 pm – 9:00 pm. in the UC Commons, offering support for students in the following courses:
+Tune into the program's Facebook page for updates.
+Unless noted otherwise below, the study tables operate two nights a week, Mondays and Wednesdays from 6:30 pm – 9:00 pm. in the UC Commons, offering support for students in the following courses:

 - ACTG 201: Principles of Financial Accounting